Matt's Web World presents...

 Sorted alphabetically by author name.

-The papers here were orignally in Adobe Postscript (.ps) format.
-I have
+The papers here were orignally in Adobe Postscript (

-files are almost as small as their gzip'd counterparts and therefore have not been
+.pdf PDF files are almost as small as their gzip'd counterparts and therefore have not been compressed; just

 AUSCERT, Australian Computer Emergency Response Team; 1995; ASCII Text; 89k